peerplays-network/pips/README.md

 # Peerplays Improvement Proposal

 PIP stands for Peerplays Improvement Proposal.
-A PIP is a design document providing information to the PeerPlays community, or describing a new feature for Peerplays or its processes or environment.
+A PIP is a design document providing information to the Peerplays community, or describing a new feature for Peerplays or its processes or environment.
 PIPs provide a concise technical specification of features and a rationale for them.